TOAST-DOCS/API-Gateway/en/console-guide.md

 1. Go to the **Dashboard** tab.
 2. Select the API Gateway Service to see the statistics.
 3. From the list, select the stage to check the statistics.
-4. In the Stage statistics tab at the bottom, you can see the statistical indexes for the stage.
+4. In the **Stage statistics** tab at the bottom, you can see the statistical indexes for the stage.
-5. In the Resources statistics tab at the bottom, you can see the statistical indexes for each HTTP method and path.
+5. In the **Resources statistics** tab at the bottom, you can see the statistical indexes for each HTTP method and path.

 ### Note on Statistical Data

 - **Max.
 Search Period**
     - Only data for the past 3 months can be viewed.
 - **Statistical Data Generation Cycle**
+    - Statistical data of all time-unit(1 min./10 min./1 hr./1 day) is renewed every minute.
-    - Statistical data is generated in the following cycle.
-The statistical data can be delayed depending on the size of the collected data.
+    - The generation of statistical data can be delayed depending on the size of the data.
-        - 1 minute: e.g. Statistical data for 10:00 gets generated after 10:01.
-        - 10 minutes: e.g. Statistical data for 10:10 gets generated after 10:11.
-        - 1 hour: e.g. Statistical data for 10 gets generated after 11.
-        - 11 day: e.g. Statistical data for day 1 gets generated after day 2, 00:00.

 ### Stage Statistics